abedputra/attendance-with-fingerprint-management/README.md

 Copyright (c) 2020, Abed Putra.

 Please feel free to send me an email if you have any problems.
-Thank you so much, my email : abedputra@gmail.com.
+Thank you so much, my email : contact@abedputra.my.id.